Health Services Administration M.S.

 The fully-online graduate program is taught by experienced faculty and working professionals.
-Students are admitted in the fall semester and remain in a cohort model for two years, which also creates networking opportunities with fellow students.
+Students are admitted in the fall, spring or summer semesters and remain in a cohort model for two years, which also creates networking opportunities with fellow students.

 The M.S. in Health Services Administration is accredited by the Commission on Accreditation of Health Management Education (CAHME), which demands that academic programs meet the highest educational standards and best practices in the field.
 More than 96% of graduates of CAHME-accredited programs are employed after graduation, and their salaries are higher by $10,500 on average one year after earning their degree than graduates of non-accredited programs.

 HSA Virtual Open House for RMU's Master's Programs

 Robert Morris University faculty and staff speak with other healthcare officials about the benefits of a Health Services Administration master's degree.

 Samantha Monda, Ph.D., NCC, CMPC

 School of Nursing, Education, and Human Studies

 Holly Hampe, DSc, RN, MHA, MRM